-How To Use Fireplace Glass?
+How To Use Fire Glass

-It is not safe however to use ordinary ‘domestic’ broken glass such as beer or wine bottle, food containers etc in a fire feature, in fact, it is potentially dangerous, sharp edges not withstanding.
-Good quality fireplace glass does not emit toxic fumes, smoke nor does it explode.
+Fire pit glass is crafted with Tempered Glass designed to endure extreme heat.
+It is not safe to use ordinary ‘domestic’ broken glass such as beer or wine bottles, food containers, etc in a fire feature, in fact, it is potentially dangerous, with sharp edges notwithstanding.

-How To Use Fireplace Glass
+How to Use Fire Pit Glass

-What Size Should I Use?
+What Size Fire Glass Should I Use

 The vast majority of fireplace glass purchased falls into the 1/4″ or 1/2″ category.
 But what does that actually mean and how should you choose?

-These irregular sized ‘chips’ of glass are initially produced from a large plate of tempered glass that is smashed into pieces.
+These irregular-sized ‘chips’ of glass are initially produced from a large plate of tempered glass that is smashed into pieces.
 So the only consistent dimension is the thickness of the original plate of glass, and that is most commonly 1/4″ or 1/2″ thick.

 There is no technical issue to use one size or the other it is really only about aesthetics.
 In a large fire pit, 1/4″ fire glass may look a little overwhelmed, and conversely in a small fireplace 1/2″ fire glass may look a little chunky.

-How Much Do I Need?
+How Much Fire Glass Do I Need?